steve-foris/tf-migtest-demo/README.md

 - Two Managed Instance Groups: migtest-blue-mig migtest-green-mig
-- Regional external Application Load Balancer
+- Regional external Application Load Balancer (EXTERNAL_MANAGED)
 - Health check to ensure LB only routes traffic to healthy instances
 - active_color variable determines which MIG receives traffic
 - Blue/green swap performed via Terraform + Makefile automation
 - Rolling updates performed via gcloud using newly-built templates

 This mirrors real production environments, where Terraform defines the topology and external tooling performs version rollouts.

+Costs are workload-dependent; this project is intended for short-lived testing and teardown, not sustained production use.

 -------------------------------------------------------------------------------